 Cloud gaming services are having a bit of a moment.
-PlayStation and Nvidia already in the ring, while Google and Microsoft are gearing up to join the competition.
-Another option from a lesser known French company, Blade, is already available, too.
+PlayStation and Nvidia are already in the ring, while Google and Microsoft are gearing up to join the competition.
+Another option from a lesser-known French company, called Blade, is already available, too.
 Dubbed Shadow, Blade’s service is more of a complete cloud computing service centered on game streaming.
 If you’re interested in game streaming, you should get to know all of your options.
 Here’s everything you need to know about Shadow.

 What is Shadow?